-What Is Facebook’s Safety Check & Why It’s So Important
+What Is Facebook’s Safety Check In Feature & Why It’s So Important

 First, let’s go a little further back in history.
 When the Loma Prieta Earthquake hit October 17, 1989, it shook the entire central coastal California region from San Francisco Bay to Monterey Bay and all the communities east of this area for many miles inland.
 With the third game of the World Series about to start, millions of people were already watching television when the news broke.
 The nation was horrified to see videos of freeways collapsing and buildings crumbling, many with people inside, played repeatedly.